Chris and Kelly's 2020 Marathon Challenge - CORONAVIRUS CANCELS CHALLENGE

-Two intrepid agriculturalists are running marathons to raise funds for LRSN this year.
+Two intrepid agriculturalists, Kelly Hewson-Fisher and Chris Hewis, were planning to raise funds for LRSN this year.

 Read more about their stories here:

 “Following in Chris’s footsteps, I decided, having said “never again!”, to run the Manchester marathon and raise money for LRSN.
 I am very lucky to volunteer for LRSN and see first-hand the difference donations of all shapes and sizes can make.
-Chris and I will keep you all posted with our journey – we’re already looking forward to the finish line on 5 April.”
+Perhaps there'll be a challenge for us in the future."

 Chris, a beef and arable farmer from North Lincolnshire, joined Caistor running club in March 2015; he remembers: “It was a combination of circumstances that got me into running.
 My wife had taken up running as a beginner sometime around 2012, had joined a local club and started entering events, and so I had been there to offer support for her and the other club members.
 Katy was an inspiration and went from beginner to Marathon runner.
 It struck me as I stood near the finish line of the Paris Marathon that these people were of all shapes and sizes and ages, and I got to thinking, "If they can do it, maybe I can do it", but still dismissed it as I was one of those people who didn't do exercise.

 “Then, rounding up cattle one day in 2014 I realised how I was feeling out of breath and I wasn't as fit as I ought to be.
 So, I plucked up the courage to go along to the beginners' course at Caistor Running Club in March 2015, and that is where it started.
 Not only getting fitter but enjoying it.
 I was pleased to be able to run 5k without stopping by the end of the course.
 I then progressed to 10k runs and in the Autumn, decided to enter a half Marathon, not only to give myself probably my greatest personal challenge at that time but to raise some funds for charity too.